Tim Campbell | AutoCAD Customer Story | Autodesk

 “We’ll take the original drawings and use those as PDF underlays in AutoCAD, as a reference point for the drawing,” Campbell explains.
 “Then we do a full as-built as well, just to make sure that everything was built exactly as the drawings show that it was going to be built.
 Those are generally the starting points.”

-Then comes permitting, not to mention code updates, energy requirements and the design of the restoration itself—all of which could not be accomplished without the foundational ability Campbell gets in AutoCAD.
+Then comes permitting, not to mention code updates, energy requirements, and the design of the restoration itself—all of which couldn’t be accomplished without the foundational ability Campbell gets in AutoCAD.

 Floor plan by Tim Campbell.
 Courtesy of Tim Campbell.

-That foundation goes beyond just the design abilities.
-Campbell admits that he continues to choose AutoCAD because it's “the most popular and most widely supported platform around”, which makes collaboration as simple as sharing a file.
-“I could not have my business the way that I have it today without AutoCAD because I spend so much time travelling,” he explains before pointing out that, in addition to his normal work travel, he spends a week in Paris twice a year “to be alone and to absorb the city and to . . . just sort of take things in and recharge”.
+That foundation goes beyond just the design capabilities.
+Campbell admits that he continues to choose AutoCAD because it’s “the most popular and most widely supported platform around,” which makes collaboration as simple as sharing a file.
+“I couldn't have my business the way that I have it today without AutoCAD because I spend so much time traveling,” he explains before pointing out that, in addition to his normal work travel, he spends a week in Paris twice a year “to be alone and to absorb the city, and to . . . just sort of take things in and recharge.”

-Not that his location ever needs to hinder a project's forward progress: “We collaborate so heavily with consultants [who are often in different cities] that without the thinking power and the processing power and the rigour of AutoCAD, we could not do what we do; we could not work at the pace that we do.”
+Not that his location ever needs to hinder a project’s forward progress: “We collaborate so heavily with consultants [who are often in different cities] that without the thinking power and the processing power and the rigor of AutoCAD, we couldn’t do what we do; we couldn’t work at the pace that we do.”

-For Campbell's clients, his ability to work anywhere pays off creatively, as evidenced by the stunning designs that have come out of his firm.
-Of course, it doesn't hurt that he's found a design software that enhances his abilities rather than hinders them.
-In a design trade that is as much art (and art history) as it's engineering, Campbell found that AutoCAD can serve both.
+For Campbell’s clients, his ability to work anywhere pays off creatively, as evidenced by the stunning designs that have come out of his firm.
+Of course, it doesn’t hurt that he’s found a design software that enhances his abilities rather than hinders them.
+In a design trade that’s as much art (and art history) as it is engineering, Campbell found that AutoCAD can serve both.

 Tim Campbell and one of his furniture designs.